Definite breast cancer risks

-Drinking alcohol has been shown to increase the risk of breast cancer.
+Drinking alcohol has been shown to increase the risk of breast cancer by a small amount.
 Two large combined reviews of the published evidence and the UK Million Women Study showed an increase in risk of about 7 to 12% with every extra unit of alcohol per day.
 One unit is a half pint of beer, a small glass of wine, or a measure of spirits.
-To be on the safe side, it is best for women not to drink more than 14 units of alcohol per week.
+Alcohol in moderation can have some beneficial effects on the risk of heart attack or stroke.
+But to be on the safe side, it is best for women not to drink more than 14 units of alcohol per week.

-There is limited evidence that smoking may be linked to breast cancer in women who started smoking before the age of 20 or before the birth of their first child.
+Smoking tobacco increases the risk of breast cancer.
+The risk increases with the number of cigarettes smoked.
+The risk is especially increased in women who started smoking before the age of 20 or before the birth of their first child.

 Weight and height can both affect your breast cancer risk.

-Weight is a bit confusing.
-If you are overweight before you've had your menopause, your risk of breast cancer is lower than average.
-But if you are overweight after menopause, your risk of breast cancer is higher than average.
-This is because women who are overweight ovulate less than average.
+Women who are overweight before their menopause may have a lower than average breast cancer risk, according to 1 study.
+But women who are overweight after menopause have a higher than average risk of breast cancer.
+This may be because women who are overweight ovulate less than average.
 So their breast cells may be exposed to lower levels of oestrogen.
 But after the menopause, your oestrogen levels are linked to the amount of body fat you have.
 The more fat you have, the higher your oestrogen levels are likely to be.

 Taller women have an increased risk of breast cancer after the menopause.
 It's not clear why this is, but taller women may have more breast tissue, which might increase the risk.